microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 ## Introduction
-The NMDC Submission Portal (https://data.microbiomedata.org/submission/home) was released in April 2022.
-It is designed to lower barriers to capture metadata and adhere to community standards, addressing the critical gap of collecting necessary metadata describing a study and its biosamples.
+The NMDC has developed 2 products for improving metadata capture.
+The NMDC Submission Portal (https://data.microbiomedata.org/submission/home) (released April 2022) and NMDC Field notes (currently in beta testing) are designed to lower barriers to capture metadata and adhere to community standards, addressing the critical gap of collecting necessary metadata describing a study and its biosamples.

+### NMDC Submission Portal
 The Submission Portal is designed using a flexible framework leveraging a new modeling approach called the Linked Data Modeling Language (LinkML) and the template-driven spreadsheet tool DataHarmonizer.
 It supports several different community standards, such as the Minimal Information about any (x) Sequence (MIxS) standard from the Genomic Standards Consortium (GSC), the PROV standard for provenance metadata, the Proteomics Standards Initiative (PSI) standards for metaproteomics, and the Metabolomics Standards Initiative (MSI) standards for metabolomics.
 The Submission Portal is an intuitive interface that allows researchers to provide information about their study, the metadata about the study’s biosamples, multi-omics data associated with the study, and whether Department of Energy (DOE) user facility proposals are associated with the data.
 Updates and new features are continually being implemented as user research provides new insights to improve usability, and as standards are updated and improved.

+### NMDC Field notes
+The Field Notes App is designed to bring standard metadata capture into the field.
+This app is built following the same schema format as the Submission portal and also supports the community standards.
+When using the Field Notes App, metadata can be captured for your samples while in the field using in app tools and formatting.
+The Field Notes app can be used offline and provides a direct connection to the NMDC Submission Portal so your metadata is at the ready upon field work completion.

 ### Collaboration to support Community Standards
 The Genomic Standards Consortium (GSC) is an open-membership working body formed nearly twenty years ago with the aim of supporting community-driven standards for sequence data.
 The GSC has defined a set of core descriptors for genomes, metagenomes and the samples thereof, with the intention to capture relevant environmental and other contextual data (e.g., metadata) to be made available in the International Nucleotide Sequence Database Collaboration (INSDC) primary repositories.
 The Minimal Information about any (x) Sequence (MIxS) was developed in 2011, and forms the basis for environmental packages that include terms describing specific environments from which a sample was collected (e.g., soil or water).
 Together with the GSC, the NMDC team has rendered the MIxS standards in LinkML as part of the latest version release.
 The NMDC has added computability to portions of the MIxS standard and validation can be applied in the NMDC Submission Portal.
 Through the GSC’s Compliance and Interoperability Group (CIG), the NMDC supports improvements to metadata elements that were unclear or missing, and makes updates to terminology and curation through the insights from numerous workshops hosted through the NMDC Ambassador Program.
 Specific issues are tracked using the NMDC tag in the GSC GitHub repository  (https://github.com/GenomicsStandardsConsortium/mixs/labels/NMDC).